 The most likely way to hurt yourself on a trip to Kenya is while swimming or snorkelling, as old coral rock can be very sharp.
 Wear fins or swimming shoes.
 You should also take more care than usual over minor cuts and scrapes.
 In the tropics, the most trivial scratch can quickly become a throbbing infection if you ignore it.
 Take a small tube of antiseptic cream with you.

 As for animal bites, dogs are usually sad and skulking, and pose little threat, but rabies does exist in Kenya, and can be transmitted by a bite or even a lick, so it’s best to avoid playing with pets or strays unless you know the owner and are sure they are safe.
+Remember too that rabies can also be carried by monkeys and baboons, which should never be approached in any case.
 On the smaller scale, scorpions and spiders abound, but are hardly ever seen unless you deliberately turn over rocks or logs.
 Scorpion stings are painful but rarely dangerous, while spiders – even the big ones – are mostly harmless.
 Snakes are common but, again, the vast majority are harmless.
 To see one at all, you need to search stealthily.
 If you walk heavily they obligingly disappear.
 Larger animals, especially elephants, pose a potential risk to safari-goers, but not one that you need to worry about if you follow the rules.

-Kenya’s flying doctors air ambulance service (t020 6993000, wflydoc.org) offers free evacuation by air, which is very reassuring if you’ll be spending time out in the wilds.
-Tourist membership costs $16/person per month to cover Kenya and Tanzania.
-The income goes back into their outreach programme and the African Medical Research Foundation (AMREF) behind it.
+Kenya’s flying doctors air ambulance service (020 6992299 or 6992000) offers evacuation by air to the nearest suitable hospital, which is very reassuring if you’ll be spending time out in the wilds.
+Tourist membership costs $16 per person per month to cover Kenya and Tanzania, though check whether medical air evacuation (and medical repatriation in general) is already covered under your travel insurance as adequate provision may already have been made; tour operators may also have cover for their clients on organized safaris.
+The flying doctors’ income goes back into their outreach programme and the African Medical Research Foundation (AMREF) behind it.
 They have an office at Wilson Airport, from where most of their rescue missions take off.